Chapter 1

 Tidewell opened before her like something from a different century’s idea of paradise.
 The main road from the causeway curved through a canopy of live oaks hung with Spanish moss so thick the morning light came through in fragments, dappling the asphalt with gold and green.
 The homes she passed were set back from the road behind hedges and iron fences—not ostentatious, not exactly.
 Controlled.
 Everything on this island looked like it had been placed by someone who understood the difference between abundance and taste and had chosen taste so aggressively it circled back around to being its own kind of excess.

 She drove through The Quarter—the island’s town center—and took it in with a designer’s eye, the part of her that never stopped reading a room even when the room was a whole town.
 Coral-stone buildings with arched doorways.
 A bookshop with a hand-lettered sign.
 Manicured hibiscus in terra-cotta planters the size of bathtubs.
 A restaurant called Hargrove’s with an outdoor terrace where women in pressed linen sat over coffee and looked up as her car passed.
-The look was brief—a flicker of assessment, calibration, categorization—and then they returned to their conversations with the smooth coordination of people who had been performing this particular social choreography their entire lives.
+The look was brief—a flicker of assessment, calibration, categorization—and then they returned to their conversations with the smooth coordination of people who had been pretending this particular social choreography their entire lives.

 Let them decide.